drzzlio/gitops/readme.md

 # GitOps Repo

-The idea here is that we use google APIs to create the project and initial cluster, then use config connector to manage all other resources in the project.
+The idea here is that we use google APIs to create the project and initial cluster, then use config connector to manage any other cloud provider resources in the project.

-The process so far is to run `node gcp/project.js`, `gcp/cluster.js`, then `gcp/bind.js`.
+The process so far is to run `npm start` in the `bootstrap` dir.
 This is currently highly GCP specific, though it'd be interesting to support multiple providers.

 ## Secrets